Want to lower energy costs, reduce banging and hissing pipes, and make your tenants more comfortable? Our team of Efficiency Advisors is here to help.

 If you are interested in becoming a qualified contractor, you can respond to New York City’s Request for Qualifications for Providers of Steam System Retrofits here.

 A classroom orientation is required for all respondents offering steam heating system upgrades.
 The classroom orientation is not required for those who have only applied to offer heat controls or energy management systems.
-Orientation will be scheduled on an as-needed basis.
-Check here to see if one has been scheduled, or contact firstname.lastname@example.org.
+Orientations will be scheduled on an as-needed basis.
+Check here to see if one has been scheduled, or contact email@example.com.